 The FAFSA for the 2024-25 academic year is arriving.
 Some big changes may impact your student's financial aid.

 The college financial aid form filled out annually by millions of families is getting an overhaul.
-The new version, just days away from rolling out, will come with some major changes that could impact your child's financial aid for the 2024-25 academic year.
+The new version is now available. and it comes with some major changes that could impact your child's financial aid for the 2024-25 academic year.

 The Department of Education's Free Application for Federal Student Aid, or FAFSA, typically opens each fall for families to provide financial data to colleges their children are applying to or attending.
 It's a form that must be filled out annually so that universities can assess a family's most recent financial data and adjust their financial aid.

 But this year, the FAFSA is rolling out two months late because of the overhaul.
-Instead of opening on the traditional date of about October 1, the Department of Education said it should be available by December 31.
+Instead of opening on the traditional date of about October 1, the Department of Education only this week unveiled the latest version of the form, while noting that the agency might periodically pause access as it tries to fine-tune the new FAFSA.
+The DOE said on Dec.
+31 that it was working to fix some "minor issues" affecting users in the application process.

 The revamp's purpose is to simplify the form, which has the reputation of being something of a bear to fill out.
 But it will also include some new ways that aid is calculated, which could help some students get more generous packages.
 Other students, however, could get less aid from their colleges.